Occlusions and malocclusions

 Ideally, our back teeth should meet together in a cog-like formation while our upper front teeth should partially cover our lower teeth.
 The technical term to describe teeth which are not perfectly aligned or jaws which do not meet harmoniously is malocclusion.
 But as this article is all about avoiding jargon, we will focus on dental problems!
 The common problems which patients want orthodontists to treat are:

-Crowding, as the name suggests, is when there is not enough space for all the teeth to fit in normal alignment within the jaw.
+Crowding, as the name suggests, is when there is not enough space for all the teeth to fit in normal alignment within the jaw and they appear crooked.
 Sometimes teeth may be twisted or larger than the jaw space will allow.
 According to The BOS Adult Orthodontic Resource, crowding is the most common reason for people to seek or be referred for orthodontic treatment

 Teeth which have too many spaces between them are also a reason for people to seek treatment.
 A space between teeth is known as a diastema.
 One of the most common gaps to have is between the front two teeth.
 The most famous examples are Madonna, Vanessa Paradis and Georgia Jagger.
 The diastema can occur due to larger than average jaws or, smaller than average teeth.
 There are times when adult teeth don’t come through or form at all and this can also cause gaps.